interval1066/propertis/README.md

 included example be sure to edit the PRPFILE location to the actual location of the sample properties.

+To build the example just do a cmake and a make.

 Should (does) work as single threaded model code as well, remark out the "add_compile_options(-pthread)" line in the CMakeLists.txt file.